TFWA world exhibition and conference information board

 For those looking at attending with a larger number of staff there are options to rent out villas in the surrounding area and these not only prove to be more cost effective but also gives staff a superb opportunity to enjoy the down time in amazing surroundings.

-TFWA had an official partner for hotel accommodation in 2022, we will be confirming that this remains valid 2023 in the next weeks :
+TFWA have previously had official partners for hotel accommodation and we will be confirming that this remains valid for 2024 in the next weeks :

 Apartment shows , good or bad idea ? ...
 Yes on paper the costs are less than exhibiting and the apartment can also sleep members of staff but we can simply say that excluding very rare occasions apartment shows simply do not work.
 The reasons why apartment shows are not advisable are in principle weather related :